prometheus/docs/content/docs/tutorials/alerting_based_on_metrics.md

      for: 10s
 ```

-Now lets run Prometheus using the following command.
+Now let's run Prometheus using the following command.

 `prometheus --config.file=./prometheus.yml`